WukeDev/food-for-thought/README.md

 - Hundreds of tutoring hours in experience

 ## Problem
-We aim to address the problem of a challenging education system.
+We aim to address the problem of students struggling in a challenging education system.

 ## AI Integration
 AI could potentially be used for generating ideas, guiding development, and in the actual creation of certain parts of the website.